HungryPandaBytes/popular-dishes-carousel-service/MYPLAN.md

 - photoslider component will be similar to the carousel but it will display one photo with caption at a time
 - photoslide component will be displaying the photo that get passed via props by photoslider
 - the previous and next button will get hooked up in the photoslider component
+- also worked on removing unnecessary wrappers
+- implemented the photo caption

 8. Build the Review component that
 9. Upload the photos to S3 and think of a way to seed it to db